ExpressAI/AI-Gaokao/README.md

 dataset = load_dataset("gaokao2018_np1", "listening")
 ```
 where
-* `gaokao2018_np1` is a datasetname that represents the version of Gaokao (e.g., year).
+* `gaokao2018_np1` is a dataset name that represents the version of Gaokao (e.g., year).
 You can find all dataset and subdataset names
   [here](https://explainaboard.inspiredco.ai/datasets)
 * `listening` is a subdataset name that represents question type in Gaokao.
 You can find all question types [here](xx)